Fourth DUI in Florida

-Pursuant to Florida Statute 316.193(2), any felony conviction for a Fourth or Subsequent DUI can be charged with a felony in the third degree which is punishable by a $5,000 fine and up to five years in Florida State Prison.
+Under Florida Statute 316.193(2), any felony conviction for a Fourth or Subsequent DUI can be charged with a felony in the third degree, which is punishable by a $5,000 fine and up to five years in Florida State Prison.
 A fourth DUI has a Level 6 severity ranking under Florida’s Criminal Punishment Code.

-Perhaps the most serious consequence of a fourth DUI conviction is that a fourth DUI in Florida results in a permanent revocation of your driver’s license.
-You must go at least five years without driving before being eligible to apply for a hardship reinstatement for business purposes only..
+Perhaps the most serious consequence of a fourth DUI conviction is that it results in a permanent revocation of your Florida driver’s license or privileges to drive in this state.
+You must go at least five years without driving before being eligible to apply for a hardship reinstatement for business purposes only.

 The other penalties commonly imposed for a fourth (4th) DUI include: